syncfusion-content/winui-docs/winui/Calendar/Localization-And-Formatting.md

 ![WinUI Calendar First Day of Week](Getting-Started_images/winui-calendar-first-day-of-week.png)

-N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-examples/blob/main/Samples/Selection)
+N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-examples/blob/main/Samples/Selection).

 ## Change flow direction

 You can change the flow direction of the `Calendar` layout from right to left by setting the `FlowDirection` property value as **RightToLeft**.
 The default value of `FlowDirection` property is **LeftToRight**.

-N> When `CalendarIdentifier` and `FlowDirection` properties are set, FlowDirection property is given higher precedence.
+N> When both the `CalendarIdentifier` and `FlowDirection` properties are set, the FlowDirection property is given higher precedence.

 {% tabs %}
 {% highlight XAML %}